gabrielsoltz/metahub/README.md

 ## Lambda use-cases

-- Trigger the MetaHub Lambda function each time there is a new AWS Security Hub finding to enrich that finding back in AWS Security Hub.
+- Trigger the MetaHub Lambda function each time there is a new security finding to enrich that finding back in AWS Security Hub.
-- Trigger the MetaHub Lambda function each time there is a new AWS Security Hub finding for suppression based on MetaChecks or MetaTags.
+- Trigger the MetaHub Lambda function each time there is a new security finding for suppression based on MetaChecks or MetaTags.
-- Trigger the MetaHub Lambda function to identify the affected owner of an AWS Security Finding based on MetaTags or MetaTrails and assign that finding to your internal systems.
+- Trigger the MetaHub Lambda function to identify the affected owner of a security finding based on MetaTags or MetaTrails and assign it using your internal systems.
 - Trigger the MetaHub Lambda function to create a ticket with enriched context.

+## Deploying Lambda

+The terraform code for deploying the Lambda function is provided under the `terraform/` folder.

+Just run the following commands:

+1. `cd terraform`
+2. `terraform init`
+3. `terraform apply`

+The code will create a zip file for the lambda code and a zip file for the python dependencies.
+It will also create a Lambda function and all the required resources.

 ## Customize Lambda behaviour

-You can customize the Lambda behavior by editing the `lib/lambda.py` file, for example, by adding your filters.

-## Deploying Lambda

-For deploying the Lambda function:

-1. Create a MetaHub Zip package
-2. Create a MetaHub layer package
-3. Deploy Lambda function

-### Create a MetaHub Zip package

-You will need to create a zip package for the lambda with MetaHub code, for doing this:

-- `cd metahub`
-- `zip -r terraform/zip/lambda.zip lib`

-### Create a MetaHub layer package

-You will need to create a Lambda layer with all MetaHub python dependencies.

-- `cd metahub`
-- `mkdir -p layer/python/lib/python3.9/site-packages`
-- `pip3 install -r requirements.txt --target layer/python/lib/python3.9/site-packages`
-- `cd layer && zip -r9 ../terraform/zip/metahub-layer.zip . && cd ..`
-- `rm -r layer`

-### Deploy Lambda

-You can find the code for deploying the lambda function under the `terraform/` folder.

-- `terraform init`
-- `terraform apply`
+You can customize MetaHub options for your lambda by editing the file [lib/lambda.py](lib/lambda.py).
+You can change the default options for MetaHub, such as the output modes, the filters, the Meta* options, and more.

 # Run with Security Hub Custom Action